 - Go plant-based as often as possible.

 Like refined sugars, large amounts of saturated fat in your diet can interfere with your rest, causing you to get less deep sleep.
 Meat, especially red meat, has more saturated fat than other protein sources.
 Consider making at least two of your three meals plant-based, suggests St-Onge.
 The increased fiber intake you get from eating more fruits and veggies will also help you at bedtime (prebiotics for the win).

 - Rethink your dessert.

-Rounding off the day with a sweet treat can lead to the blood sugar spike, crash and stress-hormone release that causes you to wake throughout the night, says Meyer.
-Dessert doesn't have to be off the table, though.
-Meyer recommends balancing the sugar in your sweets with some protein and fat, which will help your body metabolise it more slowly.
+Capping the day with a sweet treat can lead to the blood sugar spike, crash and stress-hormone release that causes you to wake throughout the night, says Meyer.
+Dessert doesn’t have to be off the table, though.
+Meyer recommends balancing the sugar in your sweets with some protein and fat, which will help your body metabolize it more slowly.
 For example, spread some peanut butter on a brownie or have a glass of milk with your cookie.
-And maybe skip the dark chocolate: Meyer says even two small squares can mess with your rest if you're sensitive to caffeine.
+And maybe skip the dark chocolate: Meyer says even two small squares can mess with your rest if you’re sensitive to caffeine.

-If tweaking the foods you eat still doesn't give you the sweet dreams you’re after, helping your body digest them might.
-Taking a walk after dinner, even for just 10 minutes, can aid food breakdown and stabilise blood sugar, says Meyer.
-"This can really help you fall asleep if you have stomach troubles or even acid reflux," she says.
+If tweaking the foods you eat still doesn’t give you the sweet Z’s you’re after, helping your body digest them might.
+Taking a walk after dinner, even for just 10 minutes, can aid food breakdown and stabilize blood sugar, says Meyer.
+“This can really help you fall asleep if you have stomach troubles or even acid reflux,” she says.
 Who knows?
 It might also put your mind at ease, inching you even closer to a much-needed slumber.